pgmodeler/pgmodeler/README.md

 ----------

 * Broken compilation process on MacOSX. ([issue#10](https://github.com/pgmodeler/pgmodeler/issues/10))
+* pgModeler in some situations can crash when undo / redoing operations.
+This is still in a deep investigation but the causes were not yet discovered.

 Change Log
 ----------

-[ v0.4.0-alpha2 ]
+[ v0.4.0-beta ]

-Attention: The v0.4.0 is in alpha stage so the change log can be modified at any moment when new bug fixes / features are implemented.
-The stable 0.4.0 has no release date yet because all the code is being refactored meaning that the new version will be completely decoupled from previous versions.
+Attention: The v0.4.0 is in beta stage so the change log can be modified at any moment when new bug fixes is created.
+New features will not be implemented now, instead, they will be marked to be coded starting from the v0.4.1.
+The stable 0.4.0 has no release date yet because all the code is being refactored (almost done!) meaning that the new version will be completely decoupled from previous ones.

+* [New]: introduced the 'Quick actions' menu that permits: rename, move to another schema, change onwer and edit permissions.
 * [New]: the relationship editing form gained an "advanced" tab which shows the objects generated and/or represents the relatioship itself.
 * [New]: the user now can add relationships only creating foreign keys on tables (fk relationships).
 * [New]: added a french UI translation (provided by [toorpy](https://github.com/toorpy)).
+* [Change]: 'Objects of Model' when used as object picker now expand all the nodes by default.
+* [Change]: 'Objects of Model' now memorizes the tree state when update an object and / or opening another model.
+* [Change]: PostGiS 'geometry' type can have a free assigned SRID value.
+* [Change]: editing forms when shown set the focus on the first field, generally, the object name.
+* [Change]: 'Objects of Model' widget displays the nodes in alphabetical order.
 * [Change]: the printing options for the model were moved to the general configuration form.
 * [Change]: relationship validation method now removes fk relationships when the foreign keys that gerenates is no longer exists.
 * [Change]: copy/cut/delete commands does not manipulates system objects like schema public and languages C, SQL and plpgsql.
+* [Change]: pgModeler startup scripts are now path location free meaning that software can be installed where the user desires.
+* [Fix]: shortcuts and popup menu now works correctly when selection an object on 'Objects of Model' tree.
+* [Fix]: the pgsql base types (represented by tables, sequences, user defined types and domains) are now updated correctly when the related schema is renamed.
+* [Fix]: corrected some weird SRID value on non spatial types.
+* [Fix]: corrected bug on objects table when move rows to last / first.
+* [Fix]: typos corrections on some error messages and dialog titles.
+* [Fix]: 'referenced columns' combobox on constraint editing form are filled correctly when the dialog is shown in a second time.
+* [Fix]: pgModeler no longer crashes when creating many-to-many relationships.
 * [Fix]: pgModeler no longer crashes when the user activates the print dialog.
 * [Fix]: corrected bug that was removing fk relationships when pasting objects.
 * [Fix]: corrected SQL syntax error of 'timestamp with time zone'.